shinesolutions/aem-aws-stack-builder/docs/configuration.md

 ### AEM Full-Set specific configuration properties:

+These configurations are applicable specific to Full-Set AEM architecture.

 | Name | Description | Required? | Default |
 |------|-------------|-----------|---------|
 | aem.enable_reverse_replication | If true, reverse replication from AEM Publish to AEM Author will be enabled. | Optional | `true` |